Meet the Board

 Our goal is to preserve, celebrate, and share these stories and traditional knowledge.
 We also believe that cultures who have lived close to nature have much to teach the rest of the world.

-The Amazigh Project will take place in southeastern Morocco.
-Many of the families here lived as nomads not long ago, and some still do today.
-The stories will be published in Tamazight and English.
+The Amazigh Story Project takes place in the south and southeast of rural Morocco, with university students doing the interviews.
+Many of the families lived as nomads not long ago, and some still do today.
+The stories will be published in Tamazight in the Tifinah script and in English.

 ⵜⴰⵏⵎⵉⵔⵜ